IE-bank-team/ie-bank-infrastructure/modules/network/public-ip-address/README.md

 - Required: No
 - Type: object

-### Parameter: `zunos`
+### Parameter: `zones`

-A list of availability zunos denoting the IP allocated for the resource needs to come from.
+A list of availability zones denoting the IP allocated for the resource needs to come from.

 - Required: No
 - Type: array